-Our permanent exhibitions allow our visitors to go back in time and explore the stories of Western Canada and travel the world with our international galleries all in one day.
+Go back in time to explore the stories of Western Canada, or travel the world within our international galleries – all in one day!

 Many Faces, Many Paths: Art of Asia

 Explore one of North America’s best collections of sacred objects and art from Hindu and Buddhist cultures.
 The Asian Gallery includes more than 80 superb artworks, including sculpture (in stone, wood, metals and reliefs), masks, and paintings from the first centuries C.E. to the eighteenth century.
 Enjoy the art.
 Enjoy the peace.
 Come back often and stay awhile.